 Trick Out Your Twitch Stream

-Two more powerful ways to improve the production value of your stream are to use the full potential of streaming software like Streamlabs OBS and integrate Twitch extensions to make your stream more interactive and engaging.
+Two more powerful ways to improve the production value of your stream are to use the full potential of streaming software like Streamlabs Desktop and integrate Twitch extensions to make your stream more interactive and engaging.

-Streamlabs OBS lets you set up multiple “scenes,” then use hotkeys to switch between them and cue cool transition effects.
+Streamlabs Desktop lets you set up multiple “scenes,” then use hotkeys to switch between them and cue cool transition effects.
 For example, you could have one scene that displays just your webcam feed for when you’re chatting with your audience, then use a screen wipe effect to switch to a picture-in-picture scene that combines your gameplay and webcam footage.

 It can be tricky to keep an eye on the chat window, thank people for donations and give shoutouts to your subscribers, all while trying to focus on a game—and that’s where Twitch extensions come in.
 Browse the Extensions page of your Twitch Dashboard to find useful extensions like overlays, notifications, interactive widgets, social media integration and more.